 Identification of event markers; clinical signs, symptoms, procedures, prescription and imaging orders, biological results that indicate that an antithrombotic-related ADE may have occurred.

-Identification of risk factors/confounding factors; conditions or factors that increase the potential for an antithrombotic-related ADE or for a spontaneous bleed or thombotic event to occur.
+Identification of risk factors; conditions or factors that increase the potential for an antithrombotic-related ADE or for a spontaneous bleed or thombotic event to occur.
 Risk factors include patient characteristics, specific concomitant health conditions that may interact with antithrombotics.

+Identification of confoundings; any conditions that may explain bleeding and haemorrages other than related to the drug.

-Identification of causal markers; causal factors are risk factors that are responsible for antithrombotic-related ADEs, including inappropriate prescribing (under-, over-, mis-prescribing), interactions (drug-disease, drug- food and drug-drug interactions), inappropriate administration, and insufficient monitoring.
+(Identification of causal markers; causal factors are risk factors that are responsible for antithrombotic-related ADEs, including inappropriate prescribing (under-, over-, mis-prescribing), interactions (drug-disease, drug- food and drug-drug interactions), inappropriate administration, and insufficient monitoring)

 Drug Annotation